fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Specify the type of annotation by setting the `type` attribute value to `line`.

-* Specify the x coordinate of the starting position of the line with respect to the leftmost position (taken as zero) of the chart, using the `x` attribute.
+* Specify the x coordinate of the starting position of the line for the leftmost position (taken as zero) of the chart, using the `x` attribute.

-* Specify the y coordinate of the starting position of the line with respect to the topmost position (taken as zero) of the chart, using the `y` attribute.
+* Specify the y coordinate of the starting position of the line for the topmost position (taken as zero) of the chart, using the `y` attribute.

-* Specify the x coordinate of the ending position of the line with respect to the leftmost position (taken as zero) of the chart, using the `toX` attribute.
+* Specify the x coordinate of the ending position of the line for the leftmost position (taken as zero) of the chart, using the `toX` attribute.

-* Specify the y coordinate of the ending position of the line with respect to the topmost position (taken as zero) of the chart, using the `toY` attribute.
+* Specify the y coordinate of the ending position of the line for the topmost position (taken as zero) of the chart, using the `toY` attribute.

 * Specify the thickness of the line (in pixels) using the `thickness` attribute.